Core model

 A skill is a reusable AI task for one concrete engineering problem.
 It keeps the task behavior and output shape close to the work itself.

-ASIC example: rtl-cdc-linter reviews RTL crossings, classifies synchronizers, and emits a structured CDC report before implementation.
+Example: rtl-cdc-linter reviews RTL crossings, classifies synchronizers, and emits a structured CDC report before implementation.

 Rule